CliveC99/p1-castlerea/README.md

 I created this website based on my hometown to bring in more tourists and to show what rural towns have to offer and what small towns in the west of Ireland are like.

-I really think the west of Ireland has so much to offer, Castlerea is a great example as you will see from the information and images provided in the website.
+I think the west of Ireland has so much to offer.
+Castlerea is an excellent example, as you will see from the information and images provided on the website.

-I designed the website as a mobile view first and then I added breakpoints for different screen sizes.
+I designed the website as a mobile view first.
+I then added breakpoints for different screen sizes.

 ![Home Page](https://res.cloudinary.com/dp9lxtk3y/image/upload/v1674331737/README%20Images/Gallery%20Photos/home-page-responsive_tcufiz.png)